PBM Therapy For Your Pet

-Laser therapy provides a non-invasive, pain-free, surgery-free, drug-free treatment which is used to treat a variety of conditions and can be performed in conjunction with existing treatment protocols.
+Laser therapy provides a non-invasive, pain-free, surgery-free, drug-free treatment that is used to treat a variety of conditions and can be performed in conjunction with existing treatment protocols.

 What is Laser Therapy?

 This treatment is quickly becoming standard of care in both human and veterinary medicine.
-Our staff members administer laser therapy via a handpiece that emits this therapeutic infrared light in a fast, drug-free, and soothing treatment.
+Our veterinarians and veterinary technicians administer laser therapy via a handpiece that emits this therapeutic infrared light in a fast, soothing treatment.

-The light can treat surface problems such as wounds, as well as deeper structures, penetrating through fur, skin, and fat if necessary to reach damaged tissue.
-The therapeutic infrared light targets the mitochondria in damaged cells and stimulates them to regenerate and stimulates them to return to optimal function.
-This regenerative process is called photobiomodulation (PBM).
+PBM can treat surface problems such as wounds, as well as deeper structures, penetrating through fur, skin and fat to reach the damaged tissue.
+The therapeutic infrared light targets the mitochondria in damaged cells and stimulates them to regenerate and to return to optimal function.
 PBM does not impact normal cells, but can help damaged cells to recover from injury faster.

-Laser therapy can be utilized as an adjunct to existing treatments, often reducing or replacing the need for pain
+Laser therapy can be utilized as an adjunct to existing treatments, often reducing the need for pain medications.